Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

-For the applications in this paper, we will put special emphasize on the case of ``horizontal pro-$p$ Iwasawa algebras''.
-To define these, let $(G_n)_{n\in \N}$ be a sequence of finite abelian groups.
+Taking $G=\Z_p$ and $R=\Z_p$ yields the usual vertical Iwasawa algebra in equation (\ref{eq:usual}).
+The goal of this section is to explore the structure of general \emph{pro-$p$ Iwasawa algebras}, i.e.\ when $G$ is a pro-$p$ abelian group.
+Recall that this means that $G$ is a profinite group such that for any open subgroup $H$ the quotient $G/H$ is a finite abelian $p$-group for some (fixed) prime number $p$.
+For the applications in this paper, we will put special emphasize on the ``horizontal'' case.
+To define this, let $(G_n)_{n\in \N}$ be a sequence of non-trivial finite abelian groups.
 The product group $\prod_{n \in \N}G_n$ has a canonical presentation